F3-2

 Safety First: Turn off power at the breaker before servicing.

-• Measure resistance: With sensor unplugged, check resistance at room temperature (~1050–1100 Ω).
+• Measure resistance: With the sensor unplugged, check resistance at room temperature (~1050–1100 Ω).
 Infinite or very high resistance indicates an open sensor.

 • Inspect wiring: Check the harness from the sensor to the control board for pinched or burnt wires, especially where it passes through the oven liner.

 • Replace faulty component: Replace the lower oven temperature sensor if readings are incorrect.
-If sensor and wiring are good, replace the EOC.
+If the sensor and wiring are good, replace the EOC.

 Advertisements